joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

     CL = 0x29       0x0B26                  ; ESC )
     Any other (0)   0x0B93                  ; ESC (anything else)

+    The subroutine for (anything else) sets BYTE PTR [60:128] = 0, cancelling the ESC handling and ignoring the byte.

 --

     0ADC:00000A7C E2 12 F2 12 E2 12 CA 12 BC 12 F2 12 C3 12 D1 12  ................